inkytonik/kiama/README.txt

 investigating embedding of language processing formalisms such as grammars, parsers, rewriters and analysers into general-purpose programming languages.

 This document provides a short overview of Kiama and how to build it.
+See "Licensing" for information on distributing Kiama and including it in your programs.

 IMPORTANT NOTE: Kiama is a research project, it's early days and the code is undergoing heavy development, so many details will change.
 Consult with us